alanverresen/django-keys/docs/content/dev_guide/support.rst

 This project actively supports the following versions of Python:

-* Python 3.6
 * Python 3.7
 * Python 3.8
+* Python 3.9

 -------------------------------------------------------------------------------
 Guiding Principles
 -------------------------------------------------------------------------------

-The following principles are used to determine which versions of Python are to be supported:
+The following principles are used to determine which versions of Python are to be supported, unless there's a good reason not to do so:

 * every major release of Python that is still maintained should be supported
 * support should be added for final release candidates of a new major release